-The Anti-Defamation Commission (ADC) is an Australian Jewish communal organisation dedicated to opposing anti-Semitism and all forms of racism and to promoting respect and justice between for people of all religions and backgrounds.
+The Anti-Defamation Commission (ADC), established in 1979, is an Australian civil rights organisation whose local and global mission is to fight anti-Semitism, combat all forms of racism and hatred, to counter the defamation of the Jewish people and Israel, and to promote and cultivate respect and understanding between people of all religions and backgrounds.

-employ the instruments of research, fact finding, education and law to counter racism and prejudice;
+- employ the instruments of research, fact finding, education and the law to counter racism and discrimination

-The ADC is a not-for-profit Non-Government Organisation (NGO) and is registered as a Harms Prevention Charity.
-Our funding comes from community support; we welcome your donations.
+The ADC is a not-for-profit Non-Government Organisation (NGO) and is registered as a Harm Prevention Charity.
+Our funding comes from community support.
+We welcome your donations.

 Jewish communities have deep historical experience of hate and prejudice.
 To counter anti-Semitism we need to challenge prejudice whenever it occurs, whether it is directed at Jews or at other minorities.